ascholerChemeketa/cs160Reader/_sources/ProgrammingLanguages/HighLevelLanguages.rst

 .. sidebar:: FORTRAN

     The first high level language, Fortran (FORmula TRANslating system) was designed in 1954.
 Like many developments in computation, it came from someone looking to get out of doing tedious work.
-Its creator, John Backus, said *"Much of my work has come from being lazy... and so, when I was working on the IBM 701, writing programs for computing missile trajectories, I started work on a programming system to make it easier to write programs."*
+Its creator, John Backus, said *"Much of my work has come from being lazy... and so when I was working on the IBM 701, writing programs for computing missile trajectories, I started work on a programming system to make it easier to write programs."*

 It is rare for programmers to write programs directly in machine language or assembly.
 The executable files for most applications contain hundreds of thousands or even millions of machine language instructions.
 It would be very hard to create something like that from scratch.